Mayuresh3843/Sachitech-website-project/README.md

 # Sachitech-website-project
-This is Sachitech website project developed using html, css, javascript and bootstrap.
+This is Sachitech's website project developed using HTML, CSS, JavaScript and Bootstrap.
+This project was made within Sachitech Training Institute during my internship period.